 You have a contractual obligation to cooperate with your insurance company in the claims process.
 They are obligated to do a complete investigation of the loss based on all available information.
 Obtaining a written or verbal statement from you, as the insured is a part of the investigation.
 If you fail to do this, the company may have reason to deny your claim for failure to cooperate with them under the terms of the contract.

 You have a contractual obligation to mitigate your damages so further damage doesn’t occur.
-It may take a few days or more for an adjuster to come inspect your home after a loss occurs.
-For example, if your roof was damaged and would allow rain to enter your home in its damages state, do a temporary fix to that part of the roof so further damage won’t happen until an adjuster comes out to look at your home.
+It may take a few days or more for an adjuster to come to inspect your home after a loss occurs.
+For example, if your roof was damaged and would allow rain to enter your home in its damaged state, do a temporary fix to that part of the roof so further damage won’t happen until an adjuster comes out to look at your home.

 You have a contractual obligation to provide your insurance company proof of the amount of your loss in the form of receipts or estimates.
 While this may be cumbersome, the company can require this.
-A handwritten note with an estimate of the expenses that does not come from a vendor, store or contractor will not be adequate.
+A handwritten note with an estimate of the expenses that do not come from a vendor, store, or contractor will not be adequate.
 You must be able to provide evidence to support your claim for damages.
 For example, if you are claiming additional living expenses you must support this with hotel receipts.

 Call your insurance agent or insurance company with your policy number and file your claim as soon as possible.
 Ask your agent what you’ll need to file a claim.

 Ask your insurance company if you have coverage for a rental vehicle if your car is not drivable.
 Save any receipts and bills, including those from a car rental, towing, or storage of your damaged car.